 On the other side of the Irish Sea, significant improvements to the A8 means we now have a high quality dual-carriageway link from the Port of Larne into the all-Ireland motorway network.
 Prior to the upgrade of the A8 an increasing number NI customers were driving south to ship out to the UK mainland via Dublin putting further pressure on the Lochryan ports.
-Since the opening of the A8 dual carriageway we have seen that begin to change with positive freight growth last year and further growth evident this year.
+Since the opening of the A8 dual carriageway we have seen that begin to change with positive freight growth over the past two years.

-The A75 and A77 are lifelines to the Lochryan ports and carry all the tourist and freight traffic which travel via our ports.
-We need transport links on this side of the Irish Sea similar to what is enjoyed on the other side to retain and grow this traffic and to develop commerce and trade between Scotland and the Island of Ireland
+The A75 and A77 are lifelines to the Lochryan ports and to the South West of Scotland and carry all the tourist and freight traffic which travels via the ports and to the local area.
+We need transport links on this side of the Irish Sea similar to what is enjoyed on the other side to retain and grow this traffic and to develop tourism, commerce and trade in the South West of Scotland and between Scotland and the Island of Ireland